Habsburg Spain: The Philippines, the Sultanate of Brunei and Southeast Asia

 In 1578, the Castilian War erupted between the Christian Spaniards and Muslim Bruneians over control of the Philippine archipelago.
-The Spanish were joined by the newly Christianized Non-Muslim Visayans of the Kedatuan of Madja-as who were Animists and Rajahnate of Cebu who were Hindus, plus the Rajahnate of Butuan (who were from northern Mindanao and were Hindus with a Buddhist Monarchy), as well as the remnants of the Kedatuan of Dapitan who are also Animists and had previously waged war against the Islamic nations of the Sultanate of Sulu and Kingdom of Maynila.
+The Spanish were joined by the newly Christianized Non-Muslim Visayans of the Kedatuan of Madja-as who were Animists and Rajahnate of Cebu who were Hindus, plus the Rajahnate of Butuan (who were from northern Mindanao and were Hindus with a Buddhist Monarchy), as well as the remnants of the Kedatuan of Dapitan who were also Animists and had previously waged war against the Islamic nations of the Sultanate of Sulu and Kingdom of Maynila.
 They fought against the Sultanate of Brunei and its allies, the Bruneian puppet-states of Maynila and Sulu, which had dynastic links with Brunei.
 The Spanish, its Mexican recruits and Filipino allies assaulted Brunei and seized its capital, Kota Batu.
 This was achieved partly as a result of the assistance of two noblemen, Pengiran Seri Lela and Pengiran Seri Ratna.
 The former had traveled to Manila to offer Brunei as a tributary of Spain for help to recover the throne usurped by his brother, Saiful Rijal.
 The Spanish agreed that if they succeeded in conquering Brunei, Pengiran Seri Lela would indeed become the Sultan, while Pengiran Seri Ratna would be the new Bendahara.
-In March 1578, the Spanish fleet, led by De Sande himself, acting as Capitán General, started its journey towards Brunei.
+In March 1578, the Spanish fleet, led by Francisco de Sande himself, acting as Capitán General, started its journey towards Brunei.
 The expedition consisted of 400 Spaniards and Mexicans, 1,500 Filipino natives and 300 Borneans.
 The campaign was one of many, which also included action in Mindanao and Sulu.

 The Spanish succeeded in invading the capital on 16 April 1578, with the help of Pengiran Seri Lela and Pengiran Seri Ratna.
 Sultan Saiful Rijal and Paduka Seri Begawan Sultan Abdul Kahar were forced to flee to Meragang then to Jerudong.
 In Jerudong, they made plans to chase the conquering army away from Brunei.
 The Spanish suffered heavy losses due to a cholera or dysentery outbreak.
 They were so weakened by the illness that they decided to abandon Brunei to return to Manila on 26 June 1578, after just 72 days.
 Before doing so, they burned the mosque, a high structure with a five-tier roof.